sophilabs-forks/edx-platform/docs/en_us/course_authors/source/cohorts/cohort_config.rst

 * The student sees the posts that are visible to his new cohort group.

-* The student no longer sees the posts that are visible to his original cohort group.
+* The student no longer sees the posts that are visible only to his original cohort group.

 The visibility of a post and its responses and comments does not change, even if the cohort group assignement of its author changes.
 To a student, it can